rundsk/dsk/README.md

 ### Documenting Design Aspects

-Directories in the DDT can hold [Markdown](https://guides.github.com/features/mastering-markdown/) formatted documentation files, like `readme.md`, that describe a design aspect or give glues how to use a certain component.
-Please note that `readme.md` is in no ways treated specially by dsk, but is usually displayed by GitHub as the primary document of a directory.
-You can split documentation over several files when you like to. i.e. We usually use `api.md`, `explain.md` or `comments.md`.
+Aspects can be documented by adding [Markdown](https://guides.github.com/features/mastering-markdown/) formatted documentation files to their directory.
+A `readme.md` file, may describe an aspect or give clues how to use a certain component.
+Please note that `readme.md` is in no ways treated specially by dsk, but is usually displayed by GitHub as the primary document in the web interface.
+You can split documentation over several files when you like to.
+We usually use `api.md`, `explain.md` or `comments.md`.

-### Design Configuration File

-Directories in the DDT may also hold an `index.json` file.
-This file and any of its configuration settings are entirely optional.
+### Configuring Aspects

-Using the configuration file, we can add meta data to the design aspect (i.e. tags) and improve the search experience in the interface.
+To allow adding meta data to an aspect, dsk uses JSON configuration files.
+These files are named `index.json` and entirely optional.
+The meta data can later be used to improve the search experience in the frontend.

 An example of a full configuration looks like this: